Skip to main content

 @rqml/mcp — for agents

-Eight Model Context Protocol tools backed by the same engine.
+Thirteen Model Context Protocol tools backed by the same engine.
 Reads specs by file path (no pasting 30k tokens into a tool call); writes only on explicit intent.

 npx @rqml/mcp